Hendrikje van Andel-Schipper: Longevity

 In June 2008, Gert Holstege, a professor at the University of Groningen, said following a post-mortem analysis of Van Andel-Schipper's brain that there was little indication of the kinds of problems in the brain, some related to Alzheimer's disease, that are normally found in individuals who survive to extreme ages.
 According to Holstege, hers was the first known brain of such an advanced age "that did not have these problems."

 The complete genome of Van Andel-Schipper has been analysed by the VU University Medical Center in Amsterdam, who are researching longevity genes.
-Her autopsy showed no traces of dementia, which some scientists had considered an inevitable part of aging.
+Her autopsy showed no traces of dementia.

 A study published in Genome Research suggests the key to Van Andel-Schipper's longevity may lie in her stem cells, which fight off infection.
 Her system was superior for repairing or getting rid of cells with dangerous mutations.
 The author of the study suggested personality may also have something to do with longevity as well: people who live past 100 tend to have forgiveness as a common character trait.
 They tend to focus on something positive when something bad happens.
 Whenever a misfortune befell her, Van Andel-Schipper's response was to say that "There's no point in moaning."
 Another study has connected longer life spans, as exemplified by Van Andel-Schipper, to positive attitudes towards the aging process itself.